 Sculpted textile wonders

-Yet, along with all the positives, there’s a real challenge textile sculptors face: figuring out how to help fabrics maintain intricate shapes and forms.
-But that’s where 3D textile art gets even more exciting, as sculptors brainstorm ingenious ways to help fabrics hold themselves upright in their manipulated splendour.
+Yet, along with all the positives, there’s a challenge: figuring out how to help fabrics maintain their intricate shapes and forms.
+But that’s where 3D textile art gets even more exciting, as sculptors come up with ingenious ways to help fabrics hold themselves upright in their manipulated splendour.

 Amanda McCavour